albusdemens/astrarecon/README.md

  2. Reconstruct the sample 3D shape on a GPU machine using `recon.py`

  3. Check the reconstruction quality using `makemovie.py`

+ The functioning of the script is described in the [Recon3D manual](https://github.com/albusdemens/Recon3D/blob/master/Manual_Recon3D.pdf).

 The scripts `gpurun.py` and `pandarun.py` are designed to transfer data between Panda2 and the GPU machine.